DillonZChen/goose/README.md

 ## Code acknowledgements
 - [Fast Downward](https://github.com/aibasel/downward) by Malte Helmert and various contributors for the planning parser, grounder and grounded search algorithm.
-- [scorpion](https://github.com/jendrikseipp/scorpion) by Jendrik Seipp for a powerful optimal planner for generating planning instances.
+- [Scorpion](https://github.com/jendrikseipp/scorpion) by Jendrik Seipp for a powerful optimal planner for generating planning instances.
 - [Powerlifted](https://github.com/abcorrea/powerlifted) by Augusto B. Corrêa and various contributors for their lifted planner.
 - All the other various packages listed in the requirements

 ## TODOs
 The next release will aim to support the following features:
 - Even faster heuristic evaluation
-- An option to keep static facts when training and evaluating on Fast Downward states.
-This could be done by initial state set minus FD preprocessed facts.
+- An option to keep static facts when training and evaluating by considering schema effects.
 - Evaluation using Powerlifted for problems that cannot be grounded such as Beluga.
-- RankSVM for heuristic predictions from [here](https://arxiv.org/abs/1608.01302)
+- Ranking formulations for heuristic prediction, e.g. [RankSVM](https://arxiv.org/abs/1608.01302) or [DirectRanker](https://felipe.trevizan.org/papers/hao24:ranking.pdf)
+- Apptainer recipe